luloxi/PunkSociety/README.md

 - 💌 **Messaging**: Direct messaging and group chat features
 - 🎨 **Profile customization**: Users can customize their profile and post collections
 - 📱 **Web 2.5 login**: Social login options with Web2 platforms (Google, Twitter, etc.)
+- 🌐 **Multi-chain support**: Interact with the platform on multiple chains
+- 🎧 **Accessibility support**: ARIA compliant for screen readers and other assistive technologies

 # 🤘 Roadmap